mccanne/sharkfest/README.md

 This is because the _Zed type_ defines the table at query time (_policy_), and the data is not stored in a fixed-schema relational table (_mechanism_).

+The schema
+* is neither required,
+* nor does it stop you
+from putting data into a Zed data pool.

 James, from our team, summarized it nicely:
 > So to summarize my understanding, a database has a mechanism to write data to disk.
 It also has a policy that data in a table must conform to a schema.
 Therefore to use the “write data to disk” mechanism, that data must conform to the policy of the table’s schema.
 > With Zed, data need not conform to any policy before it gets saved to disk.
 Then later a policy can deem certain types of data valid based on its shape.

-## Instrospection the Schema from the Data
+## Schema Discovery

-Let's riff on this model and talk about introspection.
+This separation principle is very powerful:

+> Because data is allowed in without knowing its schema ahead of time,
+> you can use the same system to explore and discover the "shapes" of
+> data (i.e., their schemas) as well as run queries on cleaned up or
+> "shaped" data.

+Zed's type system is a powerful mechanism here.

+Key insight from Henri:
-Because Zed types are also values, we can put a type anywhere a value goes... in particular a group-by key.
+> Because Zed types are also values, we can put a type anywhere a value

-Henri had the idea a year ago to do data-shape introspection with this clever operation:
+> goes... in particular, a type can be a group-by key.

 ```
 count() by typeof(this)
 ```
-And now we can clearly see the junky shapes.
+And now we can clearly see the junky shapes mixed in with our tables.

+> I love this query so much, I have it in my query library as `Shapes`.

 And we can filter the junky values with this:
 ```